MyNameIsTakenOMG/aws-sysops-associate/README.md

 - kms automatic key rotation
   - AWS-managed KMS Keys: automatically rotated every 1 year
   - For Customer-Managed `Symmetric KMS Key`: key rotation is optional, rotation period is between 90-2560 days, Previous key is kept active so you can decrypt old data, New Key has the same KMS Key ID (only the backing key is changed)
+- on-demand rotation:
-    - on-demand rotation(For Customer-Managed Symmetric KMS Key (not AWS managed CMK)): no need to enable auto-rotation, no need to change existing rotation schedule, limited times of triggering on-demand rotations
+  - (For Customer-Managed Symmetric KMS Key (not AWS managed CMK))
+  - no need to enable auto-rotation,
+  - no need to change existing rotation schedule,
+  - limited times of triggering on-demand rotations
 - KMS Manual Key Rotation
 (Customer-Managed Symmetric KMS Key & Imports):
   - New Key has a different KMS Key ID